paulhectork/aiiinotate-benchmark/README.md

 Steps `1.` and `2.` are done by generating and inserting fake manifests, annotation lists and annotations (see `src/generate.py`).
 To speed the process, insertions are parrallelized using multithreading with `Benchmark.threads` threads (usually, 20 threads).

+Number of annotations inserted per canvas is constant (see `Benchark.n_canvas`), usually 1000: when a anvas has annotations, we insert 1000 annotations on the canvas.

 Note that **insert times are purely indicative**.
 They are included as part of the benchmark results, but to time real insert times on Aiiinotate, we would need to use manifests that exist and can be accessed through HTTP.

 ### Read-time benchmarks

+Step `3.` is single threaded.
 For Aiiinotate, step `3.` consists of:
 - reading all annotations for a single canvas in a single manifests (which demands to scan all annotations to find their target canvas)
 - reading a single annotation (which demands to scan all annotation's `@id`)
 - repeating that process `Benchmark.n_iterations` times (usually 50 times)